AleksandrSharikov/test-matcher/README.md

 # test-matcher
-unfinished project to handle a shadule of exams
+Spring boot project to create and handle exam schedules.
+Uses Postgresql and REST controllers.